YasBenAll/fact-ai-project/README.md

 conda activate fact
 ```

-The datasets are already contained in this repository.
+The datasets are already contained in this repository, but can also be downloaded at [Adult](https://archive.ics.uci.edu/ml/datasets/adult) and [Brazil](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/O35FW8).

 ## Reproduction